mModule/guide_hma/Install.md

   <i>Only allowing the apps you choose to be found.</i>

 If you have not read the differences between BlackList and WhiteList modes, please do so now.<br>
-[Compare HMA Blacklist vs Whitelist Methods]
+[Compare HMA Blacklist vs Whitelist Modes]

 <i>You can use a mix of both BlackList and WhiteList modes.</i>